BrandonTsai/cloud-native-cookbook/4_OpenShift/_posts/2023-12-01-Openshift_and_minishift.md

 2. download CodeReady Containers

-Download CodeReady Containers archive from the [Red Hat CodeReady Containers product page](the Red Hat CodeReady Containers product page)
+Download CodeReady Containers archive from the https://github.com/code-ready/crc

-3. extract the CodeReady Containers archive for your operating system and place the binary in your $PATH
+1. extract the CodeReady Containers archive for your operating system and place the binary in your $PATH

 ```
 $ cp crc /usr/local/bin/